 Here, two WSET educators share their top tips for Christmas food pairings, whether you’re a traditionalist, or after an alternative twist for your tipple.

-Lydia Harrison, a WSET Wine Educator offers the more traditional wine and food pairing options, while Will Lowe, a WSET Spirits Educator suggests a more unconventional spirits option...
+Lydia Harrison MW, a WSET Wine Educator offers the more traditional wine and food pairing options, while Will Lowe, a WSET Spirits Educator and winner of the Future 50 Awards, suggests a more unconventional spirits option...

 White: Start with a pop and go with something dry, white and fizzy.
 Traditional Champagne or an equally light and bubbly English sparkling wine will cut through the oil of the fish.

 Red: If you insist on something darker, head to New Zealand and try a light Pinot Noir – delicate enough to match and not mask the fish’s flavour.

 Gin and Tonic!
 These two are a match made in heaven – you can even cure the salmon in your gin of choice, and bring in savoury herbs to the G&T to complete the picture.

 Roast turkey with all the trimmings

 White: An oaky Chardonnay, from somewhere like California, will bring out the creaminess of the bird, whilst standing up to the bolder flavours on the table.

 Red: Splash out on a red Burgundy to complement the cranberry accents of the feast, with just the right amount of acidity to pleasingly cut through the fattier meat and potatoes.

 A fruity twist on a classic Collins would be great here to pick up on the cranberry elements in the dish and add something slightly sweet to match.
 Pour 2 parts cranberry juice, 3 parts golden rum, 6 parts soda water and a generous dash of angostura bitters over ice.
 Sweeten to taste with brown sugar and stir until thoroughly mixed and chilled.
 Strain into a glass and enjoy!